mossmatters/BIOL6302/Week3_Parsimony/README.md

 ### 4. Character Weighting

 We saw earlier that you can specify different models for the chracter evolution.
 You can also specify a custom scheme for weighting different character state transitions.
 To do this, you will need to add a new block to the NEXUS file using a text editor.
-For example, an assumptions blcok that specifies different weights for Transitions and Transversions in a DNA matrix could be:
+For example, an assumptions block that specifies different weights for Transitions and Transversions in a DNA matrix could be:

 ```
 begin assumptions;